CartoDB/documentation/app/content/deck-gl/overview.md

 Starting with version 8.3, deck.gl includes a submodule `@deck.gl/carto` for integration with the CARTO platform.
 This module provides all that you need to:

 - **Access data from the CARTO platform**.
-Using the `credentials` object you supply the parameters needed to connect with the CARTO platform, then you use the `CartoLayer` to visualize the datasets.
+Using the [setDefaultcredentials](/deck-gl/reference/#setdefaultcredentials) function you supply the parameters needed to connect with the CARTO platform, then you use the [CartoLayer](/deck-gl/reference/#cartolayer) to visualize the datasets.

 - **Use CARTO basemaps**.
 With deck.gl you can choose between different basemaps for your visualizations.
 CARTO provides a set of free basemaps from OpenStreetMap, but you can also use Google Maps, Mapbox or any other provider with MVT support.